ladycrystal/ladycrystal/README.md

 **Crystal - Frontend Developer 👋**

 Hi, I'm Crystal.
-Looking to transition into and start a career in Frontend development.
+Looking to transition into, and start a career in Frontend development.
 I successfully graduated from a 24-week long Frontend course at [Jagaad Academy](https://academy.jagaad.com/).
 In the past six months, I have had a great chance to learn and practice a large number of modern technologies that are needed and useful for beginners of Frontend Developement :

 HTML <br>
 CSS <br>